The Serious Danger Of Fake News On Social Media [+Examples]

 Spread of fake news on social media

-Fake news is designed to evoke a strong emotional reaction.
+The spread of fake news on social media has been lightning-fast because it's designed to evoke a strong emotional reaction.
 It’s often eye-catching, outrageous, and highly shareable, and when it addresses a topic that resonates with its intended audience on social media, it can spread like crazy.
 This makes fake news a type of clickbait that can generate conversation around a topic and dramatically increase your social views.
 If you’re a business, it can also increase your advertising revenue, which makes it very tempting for companies who are trying to get their brands out there.

 But it isn’t a risk worth taking.
 Clickbait has contributed to the meteoric rise of fake news, and it can damage your brand to the point of killing it.
 When a false message goes viral it’s poured into the public’s consciousness, and if your customers realise they’ve been fooled, they can turn their backs on your brand forever, which damages your credibility, shrinks your audience, and slashes your revenue.